sawaks/SCA_exam/README.md

 ## Tips
 - Review the mocks in `design-mocks` directory.
 There is a mock design for desktop, laptop, tablet and mobile.
 - The logical order to complete the tasks are:
-  - Build the Show Card component
+  - Build the Show Card component.
-  - Render those cards on the Category.
+  - Render the Show cards on the Category Page.
-  - Make it responsive
+  - Make it responsive.
-  - Add alphabetical sorting.
-(If you still have some spare time)
+  - Add alphabetical sorting (If you still have some spare time).
 - You do not need to build everything from the scratch.
 You can reuse the components already built in this app if you want.

 ## How to submit

-- Push the results to some remote source control (like Git)
+- Push the results to some remote source control (like Git).
-- Email the bundle file to your point of contact.
+- Email the repository link to your point of contact.

 Good luck,